CalebMalcarne/Digital-Glade-Verification-with-LTSpice/README.md

-readme_content = """# Digital Test Script for GLADE .CDL Files
+# Digital Test Script for GLADE .CDL Files

 This script is intended to take a `.CDL` file from [GLADE](https://github.com/gtkwave/gtkwave) and run digital logic tests on it using LTspice.